The author is a guitarist and bassist with over 35 years of experience as a musician.

 Guitar amplifiers are one of the few cases where, in the opinion of many, tubes remain a better alternative to transistors.

-Transistors don’t work all that differently than tubes, and many solid-state amps sound really good these days.
-Modeling amps in particular have done a lot to narrow the gap between tubes and transistors.
-Many of them utilize digital technology, and can mimic not only the tube sound but the tonal impact of different speaker cabinet setups.
+Some solid-state amps sound really good these days.
+Modeling amps, in particular, have done a lot to narrow the gap between tubes and transistors.
+Many of them utilize digital technology and can mimic not only the tube sound but the tonal impact of different speaker cabinet setups.

 You can see why solid-state amplifiers might be a good choice for many guitar players.
-Their sound has gotten much better over the past couple of decades, and their reliability, cost and ease of use makes them a very attractive option.
-Many hobby players, gigging musicians and newer players prefer solid-state amps for these reasons, but some pros use them too.
+Their sound has gotten much better over the past couple of decades, and their reliability, cost, and ease of use make them a very attractive option.
+Many hobby players, gigging musicians, and newer players prefer solid-state amps for these reasons, but some pros use them too.

 Jazz guitarists often prefer the super-clean sound of a transistor amp.
 The Roland JC-120 is legendary among jazz musicians, and even rock players looking for a good clean sound.
 Many solid-state or Transtube Peavey amps are known for their power and realistic distortion.
 The late Dimebag Darrell, formerly of Pantera and Damageplan, was known to use solid-state Randall amplifiers because they accomplished the harsh, buzzy tone he wanted.